ʻOteʻa Guidelines

 • A fact sheet must be submitted at time of entry form completion.

-• If six printed fact sheets are not submitted by the end of registration on Sunday, February 16th, there will be an automatic 50-point deduction for that entry
+If six printed fact sheets are not submitted by the end of registration on Saturday, February 21st, there will be an automatic 50-point deduction for that entry.

 The following must be included: